Enson Inoue

-Enson Shoji Inoue (エンセン井上; born April 15, 1967) is a Japanese-American jiu-jitsu practitioner and retired professional mixed martial artist.
+Enson Shoji Inoue (エンセン井上; born April 15, 1967) is a Japanese-Hawaiian jiu-jitsu practitioner and retired professional mixed martial artist.
 A professional competitor from 1995 until 2010, he fought for the PRIDE Fighting Championships, the UFC, Shooto, and Vale Tudo Japan.
 He was the first and only Shooto Heavyweight Champion, and was a finalist in the Lightweight category at UFC 13.

 Born and raised in Hawaii, he has resided in Japan since the 1990s.
 He is sometimes known by the moniker "Yamatodamashii," a Japanese phrase meaning "the spirit of ancient Japan."
 His brother, Egan Inoue, is also a martial artist and a professional racquetball competitor.

 Background

-Inoue was born and raised in Honolulu, Hawaii to third-generation Japanese immigrant parents, making him a Yonsei (fourth-generation Japanese-American).
-He attended University High School, and began practicing the martial arts Hapkido and Taekwondo in order to defend himself from bullies.
-Inoue also played Football, Baseball, Basketball, Volleyball, ran in track and field, and also excelled in racquetball, alongside his brother Egan.
+Inoue was born and raised in Honolulu, Hawaii, to third-generation Japanese American parents Errol and Evangeline Inoue, making him a Yonsei (fourth-generation Japanese-Hawaiian).
+He attended University High School, and began practicing the martial arts hapkido and taekwondo in order to defend himself from bullies.
+Inoue also played football, baseball, basketball, volleyball, ran in track and field, and also excelled in racquetball, alongside his brother Egan.

-Inoue began learning Gracie Brazilian jiu-jitsu.
-He and his brother were awarded black belts in Brazilian Jiu-Jitsu by John Lewis.
-He subsequently demoted himself to purple belt in July 2016 citing that BJJ has moved on since attaining his black belt.
-He also holds a yondan (fourth degree black belt) in Bujinkan Budo Taijutsu..
+Inoue began learning Brazilian jiu-jitsu.
+He and his brother were awarded black belts in Brazilian jiu-jitsu by John Lewis.
+He demoted himself to purple belt in July 2016 citing that the sport has moved on since attaining his black belt, though he would change his mind after conversations with Lewis.
+He also holds a yondan (fourth degree black belt) in Bujinkan Budo Taijutsu.

-Mixed martial career
+Mixed Martial Arts Career

+Inoue was given a tryout by Satoru Sayama for Shooto after contacting every Japanese MMA promotion he could.
+He sparred with Yuki Nakai, impressing Sayama and earning his first fight which took place three months later.
+His debut bout was against Shingo Shigeta at Shooto: Vale Tudo Access 3 on January 21, 1995, which ended in a victory by technical knockout.
+He won the Shooto Heavyweight Champion against Joe Estes at Shooto: Reconquista 4, on October 12, 1997.

 Inoue competed professionally from 1995 to 2010, retiring with a 12-8-0 record.

-His first professional bout was against Shingo Shigeta at Shooto: Vale Tudo Access 3 on January 21, 1995, which ended in a victory by total knockout.
-He won the Shooto Heavyweight Champion against Joe Estes at Shooto: Reconquista 4, on October 12, 1997.

 His other achievements include a victory over UFC Hall of Famer Randy Couture, and giving Frank Shamrock one of his toughest matches.
-His final bout was against Antz Nansen on April 25, 2010 in Tokyo, which he won by submission.
+His final bout was against Antz Nansen on April 25, 2010, in Tokyo, which he won by submission.